snowdj/c3-fun_program_r/README.md

 feedback.
 Be kind.
 We are all learning.

 ### Final product grading (100 points)
+##### Due by 11:59 PM, June 12
 Below are the required components of the final project and the points associated with each component.
 Note that it is assumed that in order to meet all requirements of the final projects some the use cases may be a bit artificial.
 This is completely acceptable.
 It is important to recognize that this is a final project for a class, not a "real" product, and these elements must be present to demonstrate that you learned the content.

 * No code is used repetitively (no more than twice) [10 points]
 * More than one variant of `purrr::map` is used [10 points]